kragen/dumbfts/README.md

 Bugs
 ----

-- It doesn’t automatically merge indices or generate skip files.
+- It doesn’t automatically merge indices.
 - It doesn’t do any kind of query optimization to avoid fetching millions of useless postings for common words.
 This limits its use to corpuses of a few million documents at most.